PlatONnetwork/docs/docs/PlatON内置合约.md

    **Enter: ** None

-   **Output: **Information list of all current validators
+   **Output: **List of all current verifiers

 6. Query the list of validators in the consensus round

-   This interface is used to query the list of validators selected to produce blocks in the current consensus round.
-Each consensus round has 430 blocks.
-At block 410, a list of validators who can participate in the next consensus round will be generated from the validator queue in the current settlement round.
+   This interface is used to query the list of verifiers that have been selected out of blocks for the current consensus cycle.
+Each consensus round is 430 blocks, and at 410 blocks will generate a list of verifiers from the verifier queue of the current Epoch that can participate in the next consensus round to get out the blocks.

    **Enter: ** None

-   **Output: **List of validator information for the current consensus round
+   **Output: **list of verifier information for the current consensus cycle

 7. Query the list of candidate  information

-   This interface is used to query the information list of all candidate verifiers, and any node that successfully pledges is a candidate verifier.
+   This interface is used to query the list of all candidate verifier information.
+Any node that has successfully pledged is a candidate verifier.

    **Enter: ** None